About your Application

 Receiving a Letter of Offer

-Your application will be assessed and if successful, a Letter of Offer will be issued.
+Your application will be assessed and if successful, a Letter of Offer (LOO) will be issued.

 Find out more about receiving a CIT Letter of Offer.